reflectoring/reflectoring.github.io/_posts/2021-01-14-git-rebase-merge.md

 We use `git merge` for combining multiple sequences of commits into one unified history.
 In the most common cases, we use `git merge` to combine two branches.

 Let's take an example in which we will mainly focus on branch merging patterns.
-In the scenario which we have taken, `git merge` takes two commit pointers, and tries to find the common base commit between them.
+In the scenario which we have taken, `git merge` takes two commit pointers and tries to find the common base commit between them.

 Once Git has found a common base commit, it will create a new "merge commit", that will combine the changes of each queued merge commit sequence.